eriksjolund/podman-socket-activation/README.md

 the command `podman generate systemd --new --name CTR`.

-I created a container image [__ghcr.io/eriksjolund/socket-activate-echo__](https://github.com/eriksjolund/socket-activate-echo/pkgs/container/socket-activate-echo) that contains a simple echo server that supports socket activation.
+I created a container image [__ghcr.io/eriksjolund/socket-activate-echo__](https://github.com/eriksjolund/socket-activate-echo/pkgs/container/socket-activate-echo) of an echo server that supports socket activation.
 (The echo server currently has a bit limited functionality.
 It was written for the sole purpose of demonstrating socket activation.
 Source code can found in the GitHub repo [eriksjolund/socket-activate-echo](https://github.com/eriksjolund/socket-activate-echo/) where also more examples can be found).